We want our students to flourish and we look for students who can demonstrate:

 IB: 39 (including core points) with 766 at HL (the 7 should be in either Physics or Mathematics)

-Or any other equivalent (see other UK qualifications and international qualifications)
+Or any other equivalent (see physics admissions requirements)

 Candidates are expected to have Physics and Mathematics to A-level, Advanced Higher, Higher Level in the IB or equivalent.
 The inclusion of a Maths Mechanics module would also be highly recommended.
 Further Mathematics can be helpful to candidates in completing this course, although this is not required for admission.
 You are expected to have taken and passed any practical component in your chosen science subjects.